Important announcement

 Enforcement

 In 2014, the Council obtained Decriminalised Parking Enforcement (DPE) powers.
 DPE is a regime which enables a local authority to administer its own parking penalties, including the issuing of Penalty Charge Notices to vehicles.
-In areas with DPE, stationary traffic offences cease to be criminal offences
+In areas with DPE, stationary traffic offences cease to be criminal offences enforced by the police and instead become civil penalties enforced by the local authority.
+However, enforcement of certain parking offences such as obstructive or dangerous parking remains the responsibility of Police Scotland.

-Local authorities retain the income from charges and penalty charges from on and off street parking to finance the operation, enforcement and adjudication of the DPE regime.
-Any surpluses must be used firstly for the provision and maintenance of off-street parking facilities and secondly for general traffic management and public transport purposes in the local authority area.
+Local authorities retain the income from charges and penalty charges from on and off-street parking to finance the operation, enforcement and adjudication of the DPE regime.
+Any surpluses must be used firstly for the provision and maintenance of off street parking facilities and secondly for general traffic management and public transport purposes in the local authority area.

 Enforcement under this regime can be carried out by a Council warden where a TRO is in place, e.g. no waiting restrictions on-street and parking charges at off-street car parks.